Rabosa616/BSselector/project/slides.md

 ```
     Help YOU & your TEAM
-    CHOOSE for your project a proper:
+    CHOOSE for your project
+    a proper:
 ```

+- (git?) workflow &
+- branching strategy

+---

+objective (BQ)

+>  Help YOU & your TEAM CHOOSE for your project a proper:

-- (git?) workflow
+- (git?) workflow &
 - branching strategy